To Do & To Dine

 Just Amy restaurant

-Located outside Swellendam on the beautiful R60 Highway, Just Amy is the perfect romantic fine dining experience for a very good price.
-It’s part of the 5-star Jan Harmsgat Historic Farms & Country House and vineyard.
+Located outside Swellendam on the beautiful R60 Highway, Just Amy is the perfect affordable romantic dining experience.
+It’s on the estate of the 5-star Jan Harmsgat Historic Farm & Country House surrounded by pomegranate trees and vineyards.
 In Season, Just Amy restaurant welcomes guests for both lunch & dinner 7 days a week!